15 Min Read

 - Parvovirus

-Additionally, your vet may ask for a fecal sample to check for worms and parasites and perform a blood test for heartworms.
+Your vet may also ask for a fecal sample to check for worms and parasites and perform a blood test for heartworms.
 Meanwhile, if they notice your pet experiencing any symptoms of illness based on clinical signs or your feedback, they may recommend additional tests, such as a urinalysis.

-Besides routine tests, your dog's physical exam will consist of an oral exam to look for signs of periodontal disease.2 Periodontal disease, also known as gum disease, can cause serious pain and allow bacteria to enter the bloodstream, which increases the risk of other illnesses, such as heart disease.
-Therefore, your vet will want to look for signs of plaque and tartar buildup and may recommend professional dental cleaning or pulling infected teeth to prevent complications.
+Besides routine tests, your dog's physical exam will consist of an oral exam to look for signs of periodontal disease.
+Periodontal disease, also known as gum disease, can cause serious pain and allow bacteria to enter the bloodstream, which increases the risk of other illnesses, such as heart disease.
+Your vet will look for signs of plaque and tartar buildup and may recommend professional dental cleaning or pulling infected teeth to prevent complications.

-It's important to note that dogs can develop illnesses before the following year.
+It's important to note that you may need to see your vet more often, as dogs can develop problems before their next annual exam the following year.
 For example, you may notice your dog scratching more than usual, which may mean they need allergy treatment.
-Meanwhile, dogs can have accidents that cause injuries that a vet must treat.
+They may also have accidents that cause injuries a vet must treat.

 The annual wellness exam is a great time for pet parents to ask questions about their dog's behavior and health, so feel free to write down a couple of questions or concerns to discuss with your vet.
-For example, suppose your dog has been experiencing anxiety, and your vet has ruled out underlying health conditions.
-In that case, they can treat anxiety with medication while recommending a behavioral trainer or veterinary behaviorist you can work with in your area.
+For example, if your dog has been experiencing anxiety and your vet rules out underlying health conditions, they may prescribe medication to ease symptoms and also recommend working with a behavioral trainer or veterinary behaviorist.

 Senior dogs typically need more medical care than healthy adult dogs.
 Of course, when a dog reaches their golden years depends on their breed.
 For example, small dogs typically live longer than large breeds, so a small dog's senior years might start at age 12, while a large breed's senior years begin around age 7.

-When your dog becomes a senior, most vets recommend bi-annual wellness exams, so expect to take them to the vet at least twice yearly.1 Senior pets will have the same routine testing as adults and puppies.
-However, since they're more prone to various health issues, such as heart and kidney disease, vets may perform further testing, including urine and blood tests.1
+When your dog becomes a senior, most vets recommend bi-annual wellness exams, so expect to take them to the vet at least twice yearly.
+Senior pets will have the same routine testing as adults and puppies.
+However, since they're more prone to various health issues, such as heart and kidney disease, vets may perform further testing, including urine and blood tests.

-During these vet visits, you should mention changes in your pet's behavior, activity levels, and overall health to help vets determine which testing they should perform and detect potentially life-threatening diseases common in seniors.1 For example, if your dog has recently lost weight and is drinking more water and urinating more frequently, it might indicate diabetes.
-However, only your vet can determine if your dog has an underlying health condition and can provide the right treatment.
+During these vet visits, you should mention changes in your pet's behavior, activity levels, and overall health to help your vet determine which testing they should perform.
+With regular testing, your vet can detect potentially life-threatening diseases common in seniors.
+For example, if you mention your dog has recently lost weight and is drinking more water and urinating more frequently, your vet may test for diabetes.
+Only your vet can accurately determine if your dog has an underlying health condition and provide the right treatment.

 While you should take your dog to annual or bi-annual wellness exams once they reach their adult and senior years, many dogs see their vets much more frequently.
 So how often should you bring your dog to the vet?
 That depends on whether they're healthy or experiencing signs of illness or disease.